By: Katie Workman, The Mom 100

 *How to Make Thyme-Infused Honey

-Place a sufficient number of fresh thyme sprigs, rinsed and dried, to fill a jar about half full.
+Place fresh thyme sprigs, rinsed and dried, to fill a jar about half full.
 (You can curl them into a ring so they fit nicely and look pretty in the jar.)

-Pour in honey until it fills the jar while making sure thyme are submerged.
-Allow honey to sit at least 5 days and up to 2 weeks.
-(The longer the thyme remains in honey, the more pronounced the flavor will be.)
+Pour in honey until it fills the jar while ensuring thyme is submerged.
+Allow honey to sit at least 5 days (or up to 2 weeks).
+The longer the thyme remains in honey, the more pronounced the flavor will be.
 Strain honey into a clean jar.
 Honey can be used for months.
-If it becomes murky in appearance, it should be thrown away.